 - Use lures that you can retrieve extremely slowly.
 Stop-and-go fishing is what will bring you those big night perch!
 Obviously then, light lures, such as small inline spinners and softbaits would be your first choice.

-Ledgering for perch at night is the more passive way of catching them.
+Ledgering, or fishing on the bottom, for perch at night is a more passive way of catching them.
 But it can be as effective as spin fishing.
 Especially if the perch are not so keen to take your lures, presenting a bottom bait can do the trick instead.